 Pearls & Pitfalls

 Particular attention should be given to the character of the pain, bowel habits, familial interrelationships, and drug and dietary histories.
 Equally important are the patient’s overall emotional state, interpretation of personal problems, and quality of life.
 The quality of the patient–physician interaction is key to diagnostic and therapeutic efficacy.

 The Rome criteria are standardized symptom-based criteria for diagnosing IBS.
-The Rome criteria require the presence of abdominal pain or discomfort for at least 3 days/mo in the last 3 mo along with ≥ 2 of the following (1 Diagnosis reference Irritable bowel syndrome is characterized by recurrent abdominal discomfort or pain with at least two of the following characteristics: relation to defecation, association with a change in frequency... read more ):
+The Rome criteria require the presence of abdominal pain for at least 1 day/week in the last 3 months along with ≥ 2 of the following (1 Diagnosis reference Irritable bowel syndrome is characterized by recurrent abdominal discomfort or pain with at least two of the following characteristics: relation to defecation, association with a change in frequency... read more ):